drawwithcode/2022-group-project-group07/README.md

 ## **Theme**

-The project is inspired by the team of *presence*.
+The project is inspired by the theme of *presence*.
 In a world in which technology used in design products is rendered invisible and intangible, the challenge was to be able to highlight invisible steps that we fail to notice in our daily interaction with the world of technology.

 ## **Aim**